Achievable logoAchievable logo

 Recommending securities as part of a sales contest

-While all the conflicts of interest listed above can be problematic, they’re allowed with proper disclosures.
+While the conflicts of interest listed above can be problematic, they’re allowed with proper disclosures.
 Regulation BI requires the following:

 The [broker-dealer] establishes, maintains, and enforces written policies and procedures reasonably designed to: